 - 1. Take advantage of the flexibility granted under the Every Student Succeeds Act to include multiple measures of school performance in the state's accountability system to help provide a more balanced, data-informed, and student-focused look at how schools are performing.
-These measures could be focused on - Chronic absenteeism - School climate - Student discipline (i.e. suspensions and other discipline actions disaggregated by various demographics and offenses not as a punitive measure but as a way to identify successes and areas for improvement) - Extended-year graduation rates (i.e. 6- and 7-year graduation rates) - College- and career-readiness - 2.
-Create a plan for a more balanced statewide assessment system that can provide standards-aligned assessments to inform classroom learning and assist teachers in differentiating instruction, like NC Check-Ins and/or other formative assessments, as well as summative assessments for accountability.
+These measures could be focused on - Chronic absenteeism - School climate - Student discipline (i.e. suspensions and other discipline actions disaggregated by various demographics and offenses not as a punitive measure but as a way to identify successes and areas for improvement) - Extended-year graduation rates (i.e. 6- and 7-year graduation rates) - College- and career-readiness - Create a plan for a more balanced statewide assessment system that can provide standards-aligned assessments to inform classroom learning and assist teachers in differentiating instruction, like NC Check-Ins and/or other formative assessments, as well as summative assessments for accountability.
 Assessments should be data-informed and student-focused. - 3.
-Discontinue the School Performance Grades and Ccreate a new set of school and district accountability metrics that provide understandable and publicly available information on student performance and place equal weight on the percent of students proficient on the End-of-Grade and End-of-Course assessments and student growth on state assessments.
+Discontinue the School Performance Grades and create a new set of school and district accountability metrics that provide understandable and publicly available information on student performance and place equal weight that includes information separately on the percent of students proficient and student growth on state assessments.